diegoluizros/myapp/README.md

-# myapp
+# Aplicativo "Planeta"

-A new Flutter project.
+um novo projeto Flutter

-## Getting Started
+## Descrição

-This project is a starting point for a Flutter application.
+Esse é um programa desenvolvido para android.

 A few resources to get you started if this is your first Flutter project: